CeceliaShuai-xy/CSF_Shuai_Wang/csf_assign04/README.txt

 we had smaller threshold, we created more child processes to run the qsort in a smaller array in parallel.
 Since qsort is O(N^2), having a smaller array will speed up the processes.
 However, as the threshold decreases to, for instance, 131072, we observed an increase in real time.
-This might due to that the merging part (O(N)) become expensive when we have more child processes to merge.
+This might due to that the merging part needs to make a copy of the sub-arrays from the child processes, which is (O(N)) and consumes a considerable amound of time.

+Every time we call mergesort, if the length of the array is above the threshold, we will fork a child process to sort the left half of the array and the parent will then sort the right half of the array in parallel.
+And this call is recursive and will start merging when the left and right part of the array are sorted.

+The merge sort of each half of the array can be scheduled by the OS kernel in parallel in different CPU cores.
+Theoretically, we expect the left and right half of the arrays are sorted in parallel, but due to the limitatino of how many processes can be run at the same time, some child processes might need to wait for the others to finish first.
+As a result, the left might need to wait for the right to be sorted to be eventually merged together, and vice versa.